unicode-org/icu4x/components/datetime/README.md

 # icu_datetime [![crates.io](https://img.shields.io/crates/v/icu_datetime)](https://crates.io/crates/icu_datetime)

-`icu_datetime` is one of the [`ICU4X`] components.

-This API provides necessary functionality for formatting date and time to user readable textual representation.
+Functionality for formatting date and time.

 [`DateTimeFormatter`] is the main structure of the component.
 It accepts a set of arguments which allow it to collect necessary data from the [data provider], and once instantiated, can be